SnigdhaAthaiya/DFAS/README.md

  ### Output of BackwardDFAS
  To explain the output of the backward analysis we take the output of the run configuration

- `-backward -inputFileName "models\mutualExlcusionUnbounded.xml" -latticeType "lcp" -mode "demand"`.
+ `-backward -inputFileName "models/mutualExlcusionUnbounded.xml" -latticeType "lcp" -mode "demand"`.

  The important features of the output file *result.out* are as follows :